-Dive deeper into the best times of the month for reflection, strategy, socializing, and tackling your to-do list in our free Hormones 101 Masterclass.
-Also included is our top food, fitness, and lifestyle tricks for each of your cycle phases!
+Dive deeper into the best times of the month for reflection, strategy, socializing, and tackling your to-do list in my free Hormones 101 Masterclass.
+Also included is my top food, fitness, and lifestyle tricks for each of your cycle phases!

 This page includes affiliate links.
 Which means at no additional cost to you, if you make a purchase, Balanced Bombshells, LLC will receive a commission.